-SDSF (z/OSMF V2.1 with the PTF for APAR PM86303) provides a browser-based SDSF application designed to run in a z/OSMF environment that takes advantage of the richer display capabilities of a graphical user interface.
+SDSF (z/OSMF V2.1 with PTF

+UI15294) provides a browser-based SDSF application designed to run in a z/OSMF environment that takes advantage of a graphical user interface.

 Software Management (z/OSMF V1.13) provides a simple, structured approach to deploying SMP/E installed software, In addition, it allows for inspection of a software instance to view the product, feature, FMID content, SYSMODS, as well as the physical datasets that comprise a particular software instance.
 It also enables you to perform actions to analyze and report on software instances (such as identifying installed products with an announced end of service date).